stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The source and destination properties are essentially the same for the source and destination properties, so we wrap these into yet another nested builder on the dependency builder:
+The source and destination properties are essentially the same so we wrap these into yet another nested builder on the dependency builder:

 ```java
 public class DependencyBuilder {